lawalter/rhwo-parental-care/README.md

 ## Introduction

-This repository is a collection of Red-headed Woodpecker (RHWO) parental care behavior data.
+This repository is a collection of data related to a study on Red-headed Woodpecker (RHWO) parental care behavior.
 These data were used for my Master's thesis at Virginia Commonwealth University and for a manuscript in progress for publication.
-Behaviors investigated include incubation durations, brooding durations, nestling provisioning rates, and nest cleaning rates for individually marked RHWO.
+We investigated incubation durations, brooding durations, nestling provisioning rates, and nest cleaning rates for individually marked RHWO.

 ### About this repository

+<b>Program:</b> R version 3.5.2+
+<b>Packages:</b> tidyverse, glmmTMB, AICtab

 R scripts included are for wrangling, tidying, analyzing, and plotting these data.

+## Using the respository

+### Incubation

+1. Run
+2. To analyze the final table, run

+### Brooding, provisioning, and nest cleaning

+1. Run
+2. To model brooding durations, run
+3. To model provisioning rates, run
+4. To assess individual variation in nestling provisioning rates, run
+5. To test nest cleaning rates, run

 ## Data collection methods